-The significant effects of the DAF on the calculation of SSLs, coupled with the common availability of site-specific data used to calculate the DAF, suggest that use of the site-specific modeling approach should at least incorporate recalculation of the DAF term.
-If data are available that indicate soil properties significantly different than the default values (such as high or low $f{oc}$ for organic contaminants, or highly acidic or basic conditions for metal contaminants) the Kd term should also be evaluated and recalculated.
+The significant effects of the DAF on the calculation of SL-SSLs, coupled with the common availability of site-specific data used to calculate the DAF, suggest that use of the site-specific modeling approach should at least incorporate recalculation of the DAF term.
+If data are available that indicate soil properties significantly different than the default values (such as high or low f{oc} for organic contaminants, or highly acidic or basic conditions for metal contaminants) the K_d term should also be evaluated and recalculated.

-4.8 Detailed Model Analysis for SSL Development
+4.8 Detailed Model Analysis for SL-SSLs Development

-Sites that have complex or heterogeneous subsurface conditions may require more detailed evaluation for development of SSLs that are reasonably, but not overly, protective of groundwater and surface water resources.
+Sites that have complex or heterogeneous subsurface conditions may require more detailed evaluation for development of SL-SSLs that are reasonably, but not overly, protective of groundwater and surface water resources.
 These types of sites may require more complex models that can address a wide range of variability in environmental site conditions including soil properties, contaminant mass concentration and distribution, contaminant degradation and transformation, recharge rates and recharge concentration, and depth to the water table.
 Model codes suitable for these types of more detailed analyses range from simple one-dimensional analytical models to complex three-dimensional numerical models.
 Note that resource requirements (data, time and cost) increase for the more complex codes.
 The selection of an appropriate code needs to balance the required accuracy of the output with the level of effort necessary to develop the model.

-4.9 Summary of the Migration to Groundwater Pathway SSLs
+4.9 Summary of the Migration to Groundwater Pathway SL-SSLs

-SSLs for New Mexico have been developed for the migration to groundwater pathway, and are provided in Table A-1 of Appendix A. SSLs were derived using two criteria: tap water screening levels and the NMED groundwater and surface water protection levels (20.6.2 NMAC) and/or Federal MCLs.
-The highest SSL listed in Table A-1 for a chemical based on a DAF of 20 should be applied for initial screening.
-This approach maintains the conservative approach of the SSL methodology, is protective of groundwater quality under a wide range of site conditions, and complies with the groundwater protection requirements in 20.6.2 NMAC.
-Soil contaminant concentrations can be compared directly to the generic SSLs to determine if additional investigation is necessary to evaluate potential leaching and migration of contaminants from the vadose zone to groundwater in excess of NMED groundwater protection criteria.
+SL-SSLs for New Mexico have been developed for the migration to groundwater pathway, and are provided in Table A-3 of Appendix A. SL-SSLs were derived using two criteria: tap water screening levels and the NMED groundwater and surface water protection levels (20.6.2 NMAC), and/or Federal MCLs.
+The highest_SL-SSL for a chemical based on a DAF of 20 is listed in Table A-1 and should be applied for initial screening.
+This approach maintains the conservative approach of the SL-SSL methodology, is protective of groundwater quality under a wide range of site conditions and complies with the groundwater protection requirements in 20.6.2 NMAC.

+Soil contaminant concentrations are compared directly to the generic target soil leachate concentrations to determine if additional investigation is necessary to evaluate potential leaching and migration of contaminants from the vadose zone to groundwater in excess of NMED groundwater protection criteria, as shown in Equation 58.